Educorreia932/FEUP-LPOO/docs/README.md

 #### Dispensables - Data Class

-The [class Option](../src/main/java/lpoo/pokemonascii/rules/commands/optionsmenu) is an example of a Data class in our code.
+The [class Option](../src/main/java/lpoo/pokemonascii/data/options/Option.java) is an example of a Data class in our code.
  This class only has a string field and both a getter and a setter for accessing it.
-Removing this class would make the code seem a lot simpler since this class can be replaced by the primitive String.
+Removing this class would make the code a little simpler since this class can be replaced by the primitive String.

 #### Dispensables - Lazy Class